 There are many ways for small grassroots organizations to promote their fundraising events.
 I will explain a few approaches that will successfully work together.

 Since 2005, I have had the privilege of planning events for some of the most effective, though humble organizations in Houston.
 Most of the events I organized were fundraisers that started without a budget.
 It is very difficult to plan events with little or no funds, but I have specialized in this for seven years.

-As the founder of Creative Women Unite (CWU), a grassroots organization that promotes an inter-generational, multi-ethnic movement of female artists in Houston, I continue to plan events without a budget.
+As the one of the founders of Creative Women Unite (CWU), a grassroots organization that promotes an inter-generational, multi-ethnic movement of female artists in Houston, I continue to help plan events without a budget.
 Every year since 2007, CWU has organized events in celebration of International Women’s Day and Women’s History Month.
 The main purpose of the events is to serve the organization’s mission and to support a worthy cause.
 This year the cause was the 2012 Houston Peace and Dignity Journey.

 Over thirty artists participated and eight organizations cosponsored the most recent event.
 The successful event brought in a profit of over $1,200, while having no expenses.
 It is important to note that this event was only possible through broad community support and co-sponsorships.

 Below are a few techniques that may assist any grassroots organization with their fundraising events.